 Moving towards environmentally friendly operations has been an important focal point of labs in general.
-Optimization to reduce resource consumption while enhancing run times and performance, has become a primary goal in this new era of lab efficiency.

 Liquid chromatography and gas chromatography each have prolific histories, having found their way into all matters of analytical lab science.
 There is another technique, however, that has become increasingly important to analytical chemists, across the landscape from academic to industrial labs.

 Supercritical Fluid Chromatography (SFC) uses a unique mobile phase and harnesses intrinsic properties of materials to enable separations capabilities over those of traditional LC and GC.
-New and emerging applications have brought with them a slew of new technologies -- with elevated performance, efficiency, and green chemistry as key drivers.
+New and emerging applications have brought with them a host of new technologies -- with elevated performance, efficiency, and green chemistry as key drivers.

 SFC stems from the original concept underlying the physical properties of supercritical fluids.
 The phase diagram for a material has a point where the different states of a substance (solid, liquid, gas) converge.
 The location of this point is a function of temperature and pressure.
 The critical temperature is the temperature above which a liquid turns into a gas.
 The critical pressure is the minimum pressure needed to convert a gas to a liquid.